-I have a love-hate relationship with packing.
+I’ve said it before and I’ll say it again: I have a love-hate relationship with packing.

 I love planning outfit combinations and picturing all that I am going to do at a destination, but I don’t really love the actual packing part.
 I’ve made a great effort to consolidate all of my travel items to one or two places in my house (and I always keep my liquids bag and makeup case pretty much packed and ready), but it still takes a fair amount of time to gather and fold/roll all of my clothing and pack it into my suitcase along with my shoes and accessories.
-The reality is, the actual packing process gets rather boring after you’ve done it so many times.

 Looking for more packing list inspiration?
 Discover what's in my suitcase each season: Spring | Summer | Fall | Winter

-It must be done of course, and this time I surprised myself by adding lots of color (well, for me) into my bag.
-Mexico City is vibrant and has near-perfect weather year-round.
-Locals are stylish and embrace color and texture in their wardrobes, and I wanted to do the same without shopping for something new.
-To keep my outfits feeling like me, I packed color in small doses: muted earth tones and darker florals.
 If you do add an item to your wardrobe for a trip to Mexico City, avoid bringing anything too precious (or anything with a heel), because you’ll run the risk of spilling salsa on it or stepping in something you shouldn’t have.
 Even though it can get warm during the day and you will see some women and men in shorts, they are not worn nearly as often in Mexico City as they are in the rest of the world and you may receive some unwanted attention.
 Just my two cents: leave the shorts at home.

 The weather in the city can change by thirty degrees or so over the course of a day; I brought along two light layers that could be easily wrapped around my waist or carried as the sun warmed the day.
-None of the places we visited during our trip had air conditioning, and while none of them really need it, I found myself reaching for the tank tops I brought along to avoid sweat stains.
+None of the places we visited during our trip had air conditioning, and while none of them really needed it, I found myself reaching for the tank tops I brought along to avoid sweat stains.
 It’s much more comfortable in CDMX than in Florida, but things can still get a little sticky.

-Our itinerary for this trip included two outings that required “special” clothing: a day trip to Teotihuacan and a celebratory dinner at Pujol.
+My itinerary for this trip included two outings that required “special” clothing: a day trip to Teotihuacan and a celebratory dinner at Pujol.
 While I did pack workout-style clothing and a fancier dress to wear on these occasions, I didn’t pack special shoes for them.
 For five days away I limited myself to two pairs: street sneakers and a simple neutral flat, which was really all I needed to keep my feet safe and comfortable.

+Some items linked in this post are no longer available, and I've linked a similar product instead.
 This post contains affiliate links and I may receive a small commission if you make a purchase after clicking these links - at no additional cost to you.
 Doing so helps keep this blog ad-free, so thank you!

-Shopping wasn’t a major plot point for us on this trip, but I did add a couple of things to my wardrobe while in Mexico City: a watch (I realized much too late that I left mine at home – an inexpensive watch is a must on a trip to a city where pickpocketing commonly occurs; a phone is easy to swipe right out of your hand, so it’s nice to have the time available right on your wrist) and a bandana.
-Excluding those two items, here’s everything I packed and wore in Mexico City:
+Shopping wasn’t a major plot point for me on this trip, but I did add a couple of things to my wardrobe while in Mexico City: a bandana and a watch.
+I realized far too late that I left mine at home – an inexpensive watch is a must on a trip to a city where pickpocketing commonly occurs; a phone is easy to swipe right out of your hand, so it’s nice to have the time available right on your wrist.

-MY MEXICO CITY PACKING LIST
+MY SPRINGTIME MEXICO CITY PACKING LIST

 MEXICO CITY OUTFITS

-These aren’t all of the outfits I wore over five days, but they should give you a good idea of possible outfit combinations.
+These aren’t all of the outfits I wore over five days, but they should give you a good idea of some possible outfit combinations.
 I wore everything in my suitcase except my white T-shirt, and I was only able to re-wear my pants and jeans during our visit because my tops ended up pretty sweaty.
-If you told me to get packing because we’re leaving for Mexico City in twenty minutes, I’m happy to say I would pack the same things all over again!

 Teotihuacan